 It will be interesting to see how KVIC’s ongoing initiatives unfold, with backing of the Indian government, in its fight to prevent misuse of its trademarks.
 If these initiatives materialize, this will empower and give a massive boost to KVIC to enforce its intellectual property rights internationally and deter private players from misusing KVIC’s marks and symbols without seeking prior requisite approvals.

 Contributor to present post is Abhilasha.

-“This article first appeared in the INTA Bulletin and was reprinted with permission from the International Trademark Association (INTA).”
+“This article was written by Abhilasha for first publication in the INTA Bulletin.
+It has been reprinted with permission from the International Trademark Association (INTA).”